 The December 10-11, 2021 tornado outbreak was a devastating reminder of the destructive potential of SCSs.
 Based on our analysis, such events are to be expected.
 By taking the clustering of tornadoes in time, space and intensity into account, the CatFocus® US Severe Convective Storm Model is fit for purpose to provide robust and reliable risk of loss assessment for US Property portfolios.

 If you would like more information on our CatFocus® US Severe Convective Storm model or tornado outbreak analysis, please don’t hesitate to get in touch with us, we would be very happy to set up a meeting to discuss this work with you and to help you consider the impact on your own portfolio.

-Christina Cronin, North America P&C SVP, North American Property/Multiline Manager
+Christina Cronin, North America P&C, Head of US Property/Multiline

 Olivia Bishop, Global Catastrophe, SVP, Head of North America Catastrophe

 Nick Hughes, Head of Assumed Retro and International

 Dr. Paul Della Marta, Head of Catastrophe Research

 1 The intensity of tornadoes is characterized by their destructive potential on the Enhanced Fujita (EF) scale that ranges from 0 (light damage) through to 3 (severe damage) to 5 (incredible damage).